MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 ---

-# Service limits and quotas
+# Service quota and limits

-This article offers a quick reference of the limits and quotas for the Azure AI Content Understanding service.
+This article offers a quick reference of the quota and limits for the Azure AI Content Understanding service.

 ## Resource limits
 | Quota | Standard (S0) |